nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTest/TestScript.md

 **Expected result:**

 * Task number 52 in the current list will be removed from the task list.
-* "Completed?
-Yes" will be displayed on the ResultDisplayBar.
+* "Task Completed!" will be displayed on the ResultDisplayBar.
 * This task is added to the completed task list.

 **Command:**